akkshay0107/sift/README.md

 ### Unified Daemon

-To run the main daemon that performs the startup scan, watches for new/modified files, and keeps the desktop UI resident in a hidden state:
+To run the main daemon that explicitly preloads the shared Qwen model, performs the startup scan, watches for new/modified files, and then launches the desktop UI process:

 ```bash
 uv run python -m src.daemon